TorchAblaze/my-portfolio/README.md

 ## Technologies Used

 -   HTML
 -   CSS
 -   Bootstrap

 ### License

 MIT License.

-All photos included on this website, including the background picture, were taken by Tiffany Greathead
+All photos, including the background picture, were taken by Tiffany Greathead

 Copyright (c) 2021 **_Tiffany Greathead_**